Direct Preference Optimization for Adaptive Concept-based Explanations: Pragmatic Explanations

-where $\D_f$ is the joint distribution of $(x,\y = f(x))$ and $\alpha \geq 0$ is a hyperparameter that controls the tradeoff between fidelity and utility (when $\alpha = 0$ the listener is ignored and the speaker is literal, maximizing fidelity only).
+$\D_f$ is the joint distribution of $(x,\y = f(x))$, and $\alpha \geq 0$ is a hyperparameter that controls the tradeoff between consistency and utility (when $\alpha = 0$, the listener is ignored and the speaker is literal, maximizing utterance consistency only).

-We briefly remark that although our setup is similar to existing works on training \emph{inherently-interpretable} models, our goal is fundamentally different: instead of training a classifier with respect to ground-truth labels, we want to retrieve the \emph{predictions} of a fixed classifier.
-Furthermore, we note that the utility term $\log P_L(\y \mid u)$ quantifies the \emph{sufficiency} of the utterance under the listener model, and previous works have studied this notion in the context of machine learning explainability. \citet{kolek2020rate} and \citet{bharti2024sufficient} study sufficiency (and necessity) from an information-theoretic and statistical perspective, respectively, where the listener model is the classifier itself, and the goal is to find a subset of the input features $s \subseteq [d]$ such that $f(x) \approx f(x_s)$.
-Most closely to this work, \citet{chattopadhyay2023variational} show how to train interpretable predictors by maximizing the mutual information between the ground-truth label $y$ and the next claim $c \in \C$ to include in the utterance $u$.
-Their method, V-IP, can be seen as a solution to \cref{eq:objective} when the listener model is known and differentiable.
-In this work, as we now present, we develop a method that entails scenarios where the listener model may not be available (and thus it cannot be explicitly used during optimization) but preference data can be collected.
+We remark that our setup is related to existing works on building \emph{inherently-interpretable} predictors \cite{chattopadhyay2023variational,chattopadhyay2024bootstrapping} and on \emph{rationalizing} the predictions of black-box classifiers \cite{treviso2020explanation,lei2016rationalizing,liu2024mmi}.
+In particular, \citet{treviso2020explanation} also consider a cooperative game between an explainer and a layperson listener, modeled with neural networks that are trained jointly.
+Similarly, \citet{chattopadhyay2023variational} show how to train interpretable predictors by maximizing the mutual information between the ground-truth label $y$ and the next claim $c \in \C$ to include in an utterance $u$.
+Therefore, their method, V-IP, can be seen as a solution to \cref{eq:objective} when the listener model is known and differentiable.
+Unlike existing works, we develop an algorithm that does not need differentiation through a listener model, which is important for scenarios where preference data is easier to collect than estimating an explicit reward model.
+Finally, we note that the utility term $\log P_L(\y \mid u)$ quantifies the \emph{sufficiency} of the utterance for the listener to infer the predicted label, and previous works have studied this notion in the context of machine learning explainability.
+Specifically, \citet{kolek2020rate} and \citet{bharti2024sufficient} study sufficiency (and necessity) from an information-theoretic and statistical perspective, respectively, where the listener is the classifier itself, and the goal is to find a subset of the input features $s \subseteq [d]$ such that $f(x) \approx f(x_{s})$.

-\subsection{The training procedure}
+\subsection{The Training Procedure}

+In this section, we present our training procedure.
+We remark that, for the purpose of the algorithm and our experiments, we simulate listeners with neural networks for two reasons: first, human preference data remains scarce for machine learning explainability, and, second, they allow us to study the effectiveness of our approach with listeners that evolve over time, important for real-world applications.